projectdelphai/repub/README.md

 Features
 --------
 - Accepts html files
-- Creator is computer user
 - Automatically creates Table of Contents from the file names

 Installation
 ------------
 1. Download and install ruby if not already installed
-2. Download ruby script
+2. Download ruby script and place in either /usr/local/bin or /usr/bin
-3. The command is "ruby repub path/to/files/" notice the ending slash
+3. The command is "repub path/to/files/"
 4. the epub will be created in the folder and the original files will be deleted

 Todo
 -------------
-* add optional delete for files
-* add options for creator
 * check that it supports text files

 Changelog